 Action & Performance

 “Marche contre la Deshumanisation et l’Indifference”

-After 10 km marching from Paris to Montreuil, the Artist buried his second skin with which he lived and created several encounters along 30 days
+After 10 km marching from Paris to Montreuil, the Artist buried his second skin in which he lived and created several encounters along 30 days.

 I had already felt the first symptoms during the flight, passing over France.
 But the suspicion came halfway, over the Central Eastern Alps… “Am I about to become again a foreigner?”